 \subsection{{\sf MaxVol} Algorithm}

 Maximum-volume submatrices play an important role in the construction of a CUR factorization of a matrix \cite{goreinov1997, Goreinov2010}.
 In this context, the volume of a matrix is defined as the absolute value of its determinant.
 While computing a submatrix of exact maximal volume is known to be an NP-hard problem \cite{Bartholdi}, in many practical applications, obtaining a submatrix of sufficiently large volume is often adequate.
 This can be efficiently achieved in polynomial time using the {\sf MaxVol} algorithm \cite{Goreinov2010}.

 The {\sf MaxVol} scheme is a search method designed to identify the submatrix with the largest volume in a tall-thin matrix.
 The method involves selecting a subset of rows and columns from the input matrix to create a smaller, well-conditioned submatrix.
 Operating as a greedy iterative approach, the {\sf MaxVol} algorithm systematically swaps rows to maximize the volume of a square submatrix.

 First introduced by \citeauthor{goreinov1997} \cite{goreinov1997}, the {\sf MaxVol} method played a pivotal role in constructing a rank-$k$ CUR factorization known as the pseudoskeleton approximation.
 Subsequently, \citeauthor{oseledets2010tt} \cite{oseledets2010tt} developed a cross-approximation scheme that alternates between selecting rows and columns using the {\sf MaxVol} algorithm.
 In a recent study, \citeauthor{Mikhalev} \cite{Mikhalev} extended the results of square maximum-volume submatrices to the rectangular case and proposed an algorithm for constructing a rectangular submatrix with maximum volume.

-Given a tall-thin matrix $U \in \R^{m\times k}$ containing the $k$-leading singular vectors, the {\sf MaxVol} algorithm searches for $k$ row indices such that the $k\times k$ upper submatrix $\wh U$ is dominant in $U$ \cite{Goreinov2010}.
+Given a tall-thin matrix $U \in \R^{m\times k}$ containing the $k$-leading singular vectors, the {\sf MaxVol} procedure searches for $k$ row indices such that the resulting $k\times k$ upper submatrix $\wh U$ is dominant in $U$ \cite{Goreinov2010}.
 This means that $|U\wh U^{-1}|_{ii}\le1$.
-While the dominant property does not imply that $\wh U$ has the maximum volume, it guarantees that $\wh U$ is locally optimal so that replacing any row in $\wh U$ with a row in $U$ that is already not present in $\wh U$, does not increase the volume \citep{Goreinov2010}. \cref{algo:maxvol} presents the procedure to find a dominant submatrix using the {\sf MaxVol} algorithm.
-In practice, a good initialization step for the MaxVol algorithm is the $k$ rows of the input matrix that are the pivoted rows from the LU decomposition of the input matrix \citep{Goreinov2010}.
+While the dominant property does not necessarily imply that $\wh U$ has the maximum volume, it does guarantee that $\wh U$ is locally optimal.
+This implies that replacing any row in $\wh U$ with a row from $U$ that is not already present in $\wh U$ will not increase the volume.
+The procedure for finding a dominant submatrix using the {\sf MaxVol} algorithm is outlined in \cref{algo:maxvol}.